Amazon SageMaker

-Amazon SageMaker is a cloud machine-learning platform that was launched in November 2017.
-SageMaker enables developers to create, train, and deploy machine-learning (ML) models in the cloud.
-SageMaker also enables developers to deploy ML models on embedded systems and edge-devices.
+Amazon SageMaker AI is a cloud-based machine-learning platform that allows the creation, training, and deployment by developers of machine-learning (ML) models on the cloud.
+It can be used to deploy ML models on embedded systems and edge-devices.
+The platform was launched in November 2017.

 Capabilities

-SageMaker enables developers to operate at a number of levels of abstraction when training and deploying machine learning models.
+SageMaker enables developers to operate at a number of different levels of abstraction when training and deploying machine learning models.
 At its highest level of abstraction, SageMaker provides pre-trained ML models that can be deployed as-is.
-In addition, SageMaker provides a number of built-in ML algorithms that developers can train on their own data.
-Further, SageMaker provides managed instances of TensorFlow and Apache MXNet, where developers can create their own ML algorithms from scratch.
+In addition, it offers a number of built-in ML algorithms that developers can train on their own data.

+The platform also features managed instances of TensorFlow and Apache MXNet, where developers can create their own ML algorithms from scratch.
 Regardless of which level of abstraction is used, a developer can connect their SageMaker-enabled ML models to other AWS services, such as the Amazon DynamoDB database for structured data storage, AWS Batch for offline batch processing, or Amazon Kinesis for real-time processing.